cblair/sails/README.md

 * had quick additions of migration for new data models
 * these migration also produced basic CRUD UI (a la Rails)
 * would give me only the API side if desired (no UI)
-* worked locally the same way as it does in production:
+* works locally the same way as it does in production:
     * deployments to docker locally are quick and are the same as production
     * deployments to a local minikube are quick and are the same as production
     * deployments to a remote kubernetes production service are quick